 Find your niche

-The name of the game is niche writing and marketing.
-Your memoir—and mine—will not appeal to the whole world.
-It will appeal only to a small niche group, but given that there are a billion people in the world who read English, the “small” group may be large enough to support the writer nicely.
+Let me share a shocking truth: your memoir—and mine—will not appeal to everyone in the world.
+It is likely to appeal only to a small niche group, but given that there are a billion people in the world who read English, the “small” group may be large enough to support you nicely as a writer.
 You, the writer, have to reach them—that is the niche marketing part.

-An example of a niche market: the writer raised a Down syndrome child and has written a memoir of the xperience.
+An example of a niche market: the writer raised a Down syndrome child and has written a memoir of the experience.
 Her/his audience will be parents of such children and professionals who work with them.
 I’m not one of this audience.
-I’m sorry, but while I am generally sympathetic to this issue, I am not be interested enough in it to spend hours reading about it.
+I’m sorry, but while I am generally sympathetic to this issue, I am not interested enough in it to spend hours reading about it.
 But, not to worry!
 There are tens of thousands of people—parents and professionals—who are interested in such a story.

-To write effectively for a niche market, you will have to focus on choosing your theme well (i.e., of interest and use to your audience) and developing it so that it conveys an essential message your audience needs.
-I will not expound on theme as much of what I might say is on this blog’s theme archives already.
+To write effectively for a niche market, you will have to focus on choosing your theme well (i.e., of interest and use to your audience) and developing it so that it conveys an essential message your audience not only needs to read but recognizes the need to read.

 You have in you a memoir that someone will want to read—find your niche, write for it, and market to it.
 You will find yourself saying, “I have found the audience for my memoir!”